-Now while there’s nothing wrong with these traits, there’s a really big problem with using them as the basis of describing your business value: Everyone else is saying the exact same thing.
+Now while there’s nothing wrong with these traits, there’s a really big problem with using them as the basis of describing an organization’s business value: Everyone else is saying the exact same thing.
+Hardly remarkable.

 “But our customer service really IS better than XYZ company!”, you protest.
-That may very well be the case, but in the context of differentiating your business value it’s irrelevant.
-Your customer will say (or think) “Well, that’s what the other guys say about you.”
+Now that may very well be the case, but in the context of differentiating your business value it’s irrelevant.
+Your customer will say (or think) “Well, that’s what the other guys say about themselves when compared to you.”
 What do you do then?
 Slag-off the competition?
 That’s not going to get you very far, is it?

 You cannot position your company based upon attributes that can be used by your competition.
 Your business value proposition needs to be something that the other guys can’t claim as their own.